 So here I am, grabbing this idea and going for it.
 I’m not sure where it will lead or how long I will last with this idea, but here we go!

-I garden with my husband and toddler son on a 1.2 acre lot just outside of Houston, Texas.
+I garden with my husband and young son on a 1.2 acre lot just outside of Houston, Texas.
 My gardening zone is 9A.
-My blog where I’ve written at in some form since 2002 is at Oceanic Wilderness and a collaborative gardening blog that I collaborate on and is currently a bit dormant is Sprout Dispatch.
+My blog where I’ve written at in some form since 2002 is at Oceanic Wilderness and a collaborative gardening blog that I collaborate on and is currently dormant is Sprout Dispatch.

 I’ve gardened in container gardens on the Space Coast of Florida as well as in Miami and Fort Lauderdale, Florida prior to gardening here in Texas.